mate-academy/spring-security-part-2/README.md

-# Spring security part 2
+xx  # Spring security part 2

 - Configure DB authentication instead of In memory authentication
 - Add Role entity, Dao and Service layer for it.